krish-21/iStock/README.md

 Finance is the most important economic sector in Hong Kong.
 Understanding finance in quintessential to for evryone in  Hong Kong.

-Finance is broadly divided into 3 primary areas :
+Finance is broadly divided into three primary areas :

 1. Corporate Finance
 2. Investments
 3. Financial Markets & Institutions

-There are 4 different types of Investments each with distinct characteristics, risks and benefits :
+There are four different types of Investments each with distinct characteristics, risks and benefits :

 1. Stocks
 2. Property